 An egg that contains a blood spot may not be eaten.
 This isn't very common, but I find them once in a while.
 It is a good idea to break an egg into a glass and check it before you put it into a heated pan, because if you put a blood-stained egg into a heated pan, the pan becomes non-kosher.
 If your recipe calls for multiple eggs, break each one into the glass separately, so you don't waste all of the eggs if the last one is not kosher!

 The sciatic nerve and its adjoining blood vessels may not be eaten.
 The process of removing this nerve is time consuming and not cost-effective, so most American kosher slaughterers simply sell the hind quarters to non-kosher butchers.
+For this reason, kosher sirloin and rump roast are extremely rare.
+Common are various cuts from the ribs (flanken is not from the flank; it is short ribs!), brisket, chuck and shank.

 A certain kind of fat, known as chelev, which surrounds the vital organs and the liver, may not be eaten.
 Kosher butchers remove this.
 Modern scientists have found biochemical differences between this type of fat and the permissible fat around the muscles and under the skin.